A good shade tree can be your best friend on a hot summer day.

 Expect this tree to grow to 60 to 75 feet high at maturity, with an impressive canopy spread of about 45 feet.

-This is one of the most highly recommended fast-growing shade trees.
-It can grow up to 8 feet a year.
+The Hybrid Poplar is one of the fastest-growing trees.
+This type of shade tree can grow up to 8 feet a year.
 You can almost watch it grow.
 At maturity, it tops out at 40 to 50 feet.

 There are several varieties to choose from, but if the little poplar cotton tufts bug you, opt for the Populus deltoides x Populus nigra variety, a “cottonless hybrid” that the Arbor Day Foundation recommends.

 The name gives it away — this is a fall foliage beauty, with brilliant orangey-red leaves.
 The Autumn Blaze maple tree is a hybrid of two famous trees, the red and silver maples.